merikonjatta/scrapple/plugins/expand_macros/content/scrapple_help/macros/index.md

 Using macros
 ============

-Macros are short commands that you write in your page content.
+Macros are short commands you can write in your page content that will expand into something useful.

 A quick example would be